Stenosis

 -

-MRI may be appropriate if symptoms do not improve with conservative measures after 3-6 months if wishes to consider surgery
+However, MRI may be appropriate if symptoms do not improve with conservative measures and surgery is being considered.